Too Late (2015 film)

-Too Late is a 2015 American independent drama film written and directed by Dennis Hauck.
-The film was shot in 35mm Techniscope in five twenty-two minute individual takes with no hidden cuts or other editing.
+Too Late is a 2015 American neo-noir crime drama film written and directed by Dennis Hauck.
+The film was shot in 35 mm Techniscope in five long takes, each filmed with a single 20-minute uncut shot.
 In the film, a private investigator (John Hawkes) scours the streets of Los Angeles to track down a missing woman from his past.
 He then finds himself tangled up in sleazy scandal involving strip clubs, petty drug dealers, and missing girls.

-The film premiered at the 2015 Los Angeles Film Festival, and had a limited theatrical release beginning in March 2016.
+The film premiered at the LA Film Festival on June 11, 2015.
+It opened in theaters in Los Angeles on March 18, 2016, and in New York City on April 1, before expanding to Alamo Drafthouse cinemas nationwide.

 Plot

 The film follows a nonlinear narrative: it consists of five segments which are presented out of chronological order.
-The five segments are described here in the order they appear in the film:
+The five segments are described here in the order they appear in the film.